March: Received the first donation of a farm to PCCF

-The Pickaway County Community Foundation is governed by a 12-member Board of Directors, but it enjoys a strong, mutually supportive partnership with The Columbus Foundation, which provides technical and investment services for PCCF.
+The Pickaway County Community Foundation is governed by a 15-member Board of Directors, but it enjoys a strong, mutually supportive partnership with The Columbus Foundation, which provides technical and investment services for PCCF.
+Recently, PCCF has began independent investment strategies and holding selected funds independently.

 PCCF is a vehicle through which individuals, families, businesses and charitable organizations can make gifts, current and deferred, to benefit the community.
-We make it economical and easy for people to invest in the community, and through your investments, we can help secure brighter futures and more satisfying lives for those living in Pickaway County.
+It is made economical and easy for people to invest in the community, and through your investments, PCCF can help secure brighter futures and more satisfying lives for those living in Pickaway County.

 Community foundations are tax-exempt charitable organizations created by the people to benefit that particular community.
 They serve a vital role as an enabler of good works – encouraging individuals, families, organizations and companies to fund community activities in areas where donors live and work.